humanmade/altis-media/docs/image-sizes.md

 ![Media Settings](./assets/media-settings.png)

+### `content_width`

+If your theme defines a content width either via the `$content_width` or `$GLOBALS['content_width]` globals, this size will _override_ the size defined on the Settings > Media page and the Large size may appear to be the "wrong" size (based on the size defined in the _global_ rather than the size in the admin) in the media modal.

+To make sure these sizes align, set the `content_width` in the global to a large enough size that the admin setting won't override it, or don't define the `$content_width` global in your theme.

+### Custom Image Sizes

 A lot of times, you'll find that you need custom image sizes for different contexts, depending on your theme's design.

 You can define custom image sizes with the `add_image_size()` function.